gemadarc/gemadarc.github.io/education/school.md

 It can be paid on site on July 11 by cash.
 The online payment option will be available soon.

 **Please note that the registration process and fee are NOT waived for lecturers.** They need to fill the [form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) and pay the registration fee as well.
 However, lecturers from outside the PIRE-GEMADARC collaboration may receive lecturing fees as compensation.

+## LinkedIn

+<https://www.linkedin.com/company/pire-gemadarc/> is a webpage about our school in LinkedIn, which can be referred to in your LinkedIn profile.

 [SCU]: http://www.scu.edu.cn/en/
 [Tsinghua]: http://www.tsinghua.edu.cn/publish/newthuen/